appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/gmail.md

 ![Generate App Password](/img/app\_pass\_generated\_edit.png)

+* Paste your new Gmail App Password into your SMTP datasource's `Password` field.

 :::info
 You can also configure the email service provider using [Admin settings](./#configure-using-admin-settings).
-Add `Gmail App Password` in the `SMTP Password` Field.
 :::